Loading page...

 Conversely, contractors demonstrating excellent COI compliance often receive premium discounts of 5-10% as preferred risks.
 Some carriers offer specific discounts for contractors using professional COI management services or automated tracking systems, recognizing the reduced claim likelihood from proper certificate management.

-California, New York, and Texas maintain the strictest COI compliance requirements, with specific statutory language mandates and detailed endorsement specifications.
-California requires exact additional insured language matching Labor Code Section 2782, while New York mandates specific primary and non-contributory endorsements for all construction projects.
+California, New York, and Texas maintain some of the strictest COI compliance requirements, with specific statutory language mandates and detailed endorsement specifications.
+California's Civil Code Section 2782 shapes what additional insured language is enforceable in construction contracts, while New York mandates specific primary and non-contributory endorsements for construction projects.

 Texas requires broad form additional insured coverage for most commercial projects, with specific endorsement forms (CG 20 10/CG 20 37 combination).
 Florida has strict requirements for hurricane/wind coverage certificates, requiring specific weather-related endorsements and coverage confirmations.